|

 century at a page of new Scottish arms, one would immediately see

 the similarity to arms of the mediæval period.
-This would not be the
+This would not be

-adventurous and thus less traditional.
+much more adventurous and thus less traditional.

 The reason for this is that in